-Parents/carers have the right to express a preference for a school other than the nearest qualifying (catchment area) school.
+Parents/carers have the right to express a preference for a school other than the nearest suitable or catchment school.
 This is known as a 'preferred school'.

-School age pupils up to seven years of age attending a preferred school will be eligible for free transport if that school is the nearest available preferred school, is two miles or more from home and closer than the catchment area school.
+School age pupils up to 7 years of age attending a preferred school will be eligible for free transport if that school is the nearest available school and is 2 miles or more from home.

-Pupils aged 8-16 will be eligible for free transport if that school is the nearest available preferred school, is three miles or more from home and is closer than the catchment area school.
+Pupils aged 8-16 attending a preferred school will be eligible for free transport if that school is the nearest available school and is 3 miles or more from home.